(T13.6) Traumatic amputation of lower limb, level unspecified

 How does a doctor diagnose

-• Order imaging tests such as X-ray, CT scan, MRI, or PET scan
+• Order imaging tests, such as x-ray, CT scan, or MRI

 Treatment and Medical Assistance